SelfLance/marketplace-af/README.md

      6- Return Handling: If a buyer returns a shipment and the owner accepts the return, the owner is responsible for sending the equivalent amount of Lifti back to the contract for refund to the buyer.

+     7- added manager functionality , manager will be added by owner and manager perform shiping confirmation

 # Marketplace Deployed on Amoy Testnet Polygon
      Successfully verified contract MarketPlace on the block explorer. https://amoy.polygonscan.com/address/0x7b16Bff2C4e09190d9E4A94F3C6c9827AD4337db#code